kajad/kajad.github.io/index.md

 ---
 ### Recent news
-- September 2022: Very excited to learn that my postdoctoral project proposal 'A Treebank Approach to the Study of Spoken Slovenian' has been selected for funding.
+- September 2022: Very excited to learn that my postdoctoral project proposal 'A Treebank-Driven Approach to the Study of Spoken Slovenian' has been selected for funding.
 Project website coming soon!
 - September 2022: Kick-off meeting of the [UniDive COST Action](https://www.cost.eu/actions/CA21167/) on universality, diversity and idiosyncrasy in language technology.
 I am honoured to have been elected as a co-leader of the WG1 on Corpus Annotation led by Carlos Ramisch.
 - August 2022: Kick-off meeting for SLOKIT project aimed at developing a user-friendly online interface for large-scale corpus data analysis and summarization.
 - May 2022: Looking forward to the [LREC 2022](https://lrec2022.lrec-conf.org/en/) in Marseille where I will be presenting a paper on spoken language treebanks (main conference) and a paper on the SSJ treebank extension ([LAW](https://cemantix.org/workshops/law/xvi/) workshop).